What Is DBT Therapy?

 Difficulty navigating stressful situations can lead to unhelpful expressions of emotions, negative thoughts, and self-destructive behaviours.
 Learning to respond to life challenges healthily is a core goal of DBT.
 For example, a therapist may help their client practice breathing exercises, which they can employ when they’re experiencing anxiety at work.

-Dialectical behavior therapy may be offered via individual and group sessions.
+DBT may be offered via individual and group sessions.
 The process often begins with an initial assessment.
-During this session, the therapist and client may discuss the individual’s mental health concerns, review the suitability of DBT, and develop treatment objectives.
+During this session, the provider and client may discuss the individual’s mental health concerns, review the suitability of DBT, and develop treatment objectives.

 One-on-one sessions with a therapist usually occur weekly and are typically 50 to 60 minutes long.
 A primary goal of this phase of DBT is to help the participant acknowledge their emotions.
 This step is often achieved through a diary or diary cards, in which clients can record their feelings throughout the week.
 During individual therapy, the professional may ask the client to discuss their experiences from the previous week with thoughts of self-harm, emotional dysregulation, or relationship conflict.